Irimizu Cave

 From Course B (700 yen for adults, 500 yen for elementary and junior high school students), the adventure begins.
 The temperature inside the cave is a chilly 14 degrees all year round, and the water is piercingly cold, reaching up to your calves (or knees on some days)

-If you choose Course B or above, you will receive various warnings at the reception.
-This the coldness of the water .
-It's more of an advice than a warning: "It's cold at first, but you'll get used to it after a while."
+If you choose course B or higher, you will receive instructions at the reception desk.The coldness of the wateris among them.
+It's more of advice than a warning, saying, "It's cold at first, but you'll get used to it after a while."

 It's true that at first it's so cold that it makes your head numb.
 Women and children may scream and cry.
 But eventually, you start to lose sense of numbness, and it becomes clear that your head is really numb